buildingbeautifuluis/buildingbeautifuluis.github.io/00-Overview.md

 I’ve road-tested everything on my second year Interaction Design students at Belfast School of Art, so everything is well and truly fit for purpose.
 (I’d like to thank my second year students – a talented cohort – for all of their feedback and help.)

-We’re hoping to publish ‘Building Beautiful UIs’ in June or July, 2019.
-Watch this space for details or [follow me](https://www.twitter.com/fehler) on Twitter to be notified of updates.
+We’re hoping to publish ‘Building Beautiful UIs’ in late 2019.
+Watch this space for details or [follow me on Twitter](https://www.twitter.com/fehler) to be notified of updates.

 **A small, but important point: This is a work in progress and I’m sharing it here in draft form.
 It isn’t finished, but I hope it provides some value as I finalise all of the chapter content.**

+**If you have suggestions, please do [drop me a line](mailto:christopher@mrmurphy.com?subject=[‘Building Beautiful UIs’ Feedback]), I’d love to hear your thoughts.**

 Overview
 --------

 This isn’t just a book, it’s a course in book that is accompanied by a wealth of digital extras.
-We’ve included: 30+ XD files; 5 printable cheat sheets; and a series of templates you can use freely.
+I’ve included: 30+ XD files; a series of printable cheat sheets; and a set of templates you can use freely.
 You can see the Chapter 2 XD artboards here:

 + [http://bit.ly/bbuispreview](http://bit.ly/bbuispreview)